Recipe Ingredients

 Pretzels: Mini pretzel twists work well for this recipe as they are easy to crush and provide that classic salty flavor.
 Regular pretzel twists or pretzel sticks can be used, but you may need to slightly adjust the amount of whole pretzels needed.
 You need 2 cups crushed pretzels for this recipe.

-Strawberries: Frozen (thawed) sweetened berries are softer and sweeter than fresh berries and combine well with the Jell-O®.
+Strawberries: Frozen (thawed) sweetened berries are softer and sweeter than fresh berries and combine well with the gelatin.
 Look for them in tubs, similar to sour cream, in the freezer section.
-Thaw completely before adding the strawberries and juice to the gelatin.
+Thaw completely according to container directions before adding the strawberries and juice to the gelatin.

 Cream Cheese: Cream cheese adds that iconic tang and creaminess.
 To soften, set on the counter for 30 minutes or place, unwrapped, in a microwavable bowl and microwave, uncovered, on medium (50%) for 1 to 1 1/2 minutes or until softened.